csc7/PP3_CI_QCSDA/README.md

 ___
 # 11 .
 Deployment

-The website was fully written in Gitpod, permanently tested in Gitpod terminal, and periodically deployed to GigHub Pages (in a main branch) and Heroku Platform.
+The website was fully written in Gitpod, permanently tested in Gitpod terminal, and periodically deployed to GigHub Pages (in a main branch) and Heroku Platform (to handle backend languages).

 The fully deployed website, accessible by anyone, is found [here](https://csc7.github.io/PP3_CI_QCSDA), whose URL is https://csc7.github.io/PP3_CI_QCSDA .
 Its repository is found [here](https://github.com/csc7/PP3_CI_QCSDA), whose URL is https://github.com/csc7/PP3_CI_QCSDA.